 President Bill Clinton signed a law in 1994 and a resolution was adopted by the U.S. Congress, establishing the fourth Sunday of every July as National Parents’ Day.

 Why do we celebrate Parents’ Day?

 National Parents’ Day is celebrated to appreciate parents, recognize their teamwork in raising children, and just shower them with love and affection.

 Parents love visits from the kids and grandkids.
 And let’s face it — they aren’t going to be around forever, as much as we wish they could be.
 We should tell our parents how much they mean to us.

 Parents are always dispensing wisdom and advice as we grow up, most of it unsolicited.
 As kids, we often dismiss these truths or ignore them outright.
-But then we grow up and have kids of our own — and realize how right our parents were all along about pretty much everything.
+Then, we grow up and have kids of our own — and we realize how right our parents were about pretty much everything all along.

 Find out where your parents have always wanted to go and send them on vacation.
-Take care of all the details, so that all your folks have to do is show up at the airport — or the cruise ship terminal!
+Take care of every detail so that all your folks have to do is show up at the airport — or the cruise ship terminal!

 Why We Love National Parents’ Day

-Moms have May, and fathers have June, so it seems appropriate that the very next month of the calendar has a day set aside for parents.
-While a relative newcomer to the slate of American familial holidays, National Parents’ Day (don’t forget that possessive apostrophe!) has quickly become one of our favorites.
-And remember, parents come in all shapes, sizes and relations.
+Moms have May, and fathers have June, so it seems appropriate that the very next month of the calendar has a day just for parents.
+While a relative newcomer to the slate of American familial holidays, National Parents’ Day has evolved into one of our favorites.
+Remember that even if the person or people who raised you with love aren't biologically-related to you, they have been there during good times and bad.
 Let’s honor them all.

 Parents think we’re beautiful little miracles when we’re kids — and even after we’ve grown up.
-They cheer for us when we play baseball excellently or play trumpet terribly (or the other way around).
-They use pencils to mark our growth on door jambs and walls.
-In short, they celebrate us every day, so let’s celebrate them on this special day.
+They cheer for us when we step up to bat during Little League and they encourage us while we learn to play trumpet or even, drums.
+Our parents mark our growth on door jambs and walls.
+They celebrate us every day and now it's our chance to return the love on this special day.